ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 its use.
 An endpoint that supports receiving the extended CONNECT method SHOULD send this setting with a value of 1.

-The extended CONNECT method extension uses the `:protocol` psuedo-header field to negotiate the protocol that will be used on a given stream in an HTTP/2 connection.
+The extended CONNECT method extension uses the `:protocol` pseudo-header field to negotiate the protocol that will be used on a given stream in an HTTP/2 connection.
 This document registers a new token, "webtransport", in the "Hypertext Transfer Protocol (HTTP) Upgrade Token Registry" established by
 {{?RFC7230}} and located at
 <https://www.iana.org/assignments/http-upgrade-tokens/>.

-This token is used in the `:protocol` psuedo-header field to indicate that the endpoint wishes to use the WebTransport protocol on the new stream.
+This token is used in the `:protocol` pseudo-header field to indicate that the endpoint wishes to use the WebTransport protocol on the new stream.